 Pepper moth eggs are really tiny (1/50 of an inch).
 The eggs start out whitish green or pale yellow, which turn pink, then red, as they mature.
 Just before hatching, the egg turns brown.
 Eggs are laid singly or in batches on the underside of leaves, normally near the leaf veins.
 Eggs can also be found on stems, at the crown, in the soil, on the tops of leaves, and even on greenhouse walls and furnishings.

-Caterpillars start out salmon pink with a black head, and a line of grey and brown spots along each side.
+Caterpillars start out salmon pink with a black head, and a line of gray and brown spots along each side.
 Some sections may feature a double row of dots.
 Using a hand lens, you can see a hair emerging from each spot.
 Just behind the head, you can also see a hard plate, which is the same color as the head.
 As they grow, the pink turns a dirty white color that can range from pure white to pale or even dark brown, depending on which of your garden plants they are eating.

 These caterpillars can grow to over an inch long.
 Just before pupating, they may lose their spots.
 Pepper moth caterpillars create a cocoon out of soil, frass, and webbing.
 The cocoon can be 1/2 to 3/4 of an inch long.

 A single female pepper moth can lay up to 200 eggs.
 Under optimal conditions (temperatures around 68°F), those eggs can hatch in 4 to 9 days.
 Over the next 3 or 4 weeks, the caterpillars feed ravenously.
 Then, pupation takes 1 or 2 weeks.
-Adult moths live to mate and procreate for a week or two and the whole process beings again.
+Adult moths live to mate and procreate for a week or two and the whole process begins again.
 In greenhouse environments, 8 or 9 generations a year can occur.
 That ends up being a lot of pepper moths!
 In areas like California, where cold winters rarely occur, this pest could prove to be devastating.

 These moths have an unusual flight pattern - both males and females fly fast and low, with their abdomens curved upwards.
 You may see individual moths, or they may swarm.
 Pepper moth caterpillars are photophobic, which means they do not like light.
 If you shine a flashlight on a pepper moth caterpillar, it will become agitated, moving rapidly side to side.